fiugd/beta/layout/layout.md

 	- would not include modules that load in a frame
 - [ ] uml in markdown preview [codeblocks](https://github.com/Bloggify/showdown-highlight)

+- [X] use module param when splitting pane
+- [X] when selecting file multiple times, config (but not UI) keeps adding file to tabs
+- [X] when closing file, editor freaks out
 - [X] use editor service params in layout
 - [X] `editor.html?file="foo.md"&service="user/repo"&line=23&column=0`
 - [X] search pane